Map Once, Use Many Times

 Status of Seafloor Mapping Within U.S. Waters

 Extending to the outer limits of the exclusive economic zone and covering approximately 3.6 million square nautical miles, U.S. oceans, coasts, and Great Lakes waters comprise the largest area of national seafloor mapping responsibility in the world.
-As of January 2023, 50% of U.S. waters have been mapped at 100 meter resolution or better.
+As of January 2024, 52% of U.S. waters have been mapped at 100 meter resolution or better.
 The remaining half is considered unmapped, which means that either no direct measurements of the seafloor have been acquired over these areas or data has been collected and not shared for broader use.
 The image below shows the extent of the unmapped areas within U.S. waters.

-Unmapped areas as of January 2023
+Unmapped areas as of January 2024

-The graph below shows how far we have progressed between October 2017 and January 2020 and how much we need to progress to reach the Seabed 2030 goal within U.S. waters.
-Between October 2017 and October 2018, the unmapped portion of U.S. waters went from 59% to 57%.
-In January 2020, the unmapped portion went down from 57% to 54%.
-Assuming that we fill bathymetry data gaps for 3% of all U.S. waters each year, we are projected to have about 200,000 square nautical miles of seafloor left to map by 2036.
-This remaining area is approximately equal to the nearshore areas that are the most difficult and time-consuming to map.
+Assuming that we fill bathymetry data gaps for 4% of the remaining unmapped U.S. waters each year, we are projected to have about 200,000 square nautical miles of seafloor left to map by 2033.
+This remaining area is approximately equal to the nearshore areas of U.S. waters that are the most difficult and time-consuming to map.
 To account for this challenge, we assume our rate of progress will reduce to 1% per year.
 This projection shows that we will complete this baseline mapping in/around 2041.
 It is noteworthy that this forecast is optimistic and does not take into account the numerous logistical challenges with offshore and coastal mapping.

 It should be clear from these projections that we need to radically change the way we do business in order to fill the mapping gaps within U.S. waters by 2030 or 2041.
 This effort requires a multifaceted solution, including the acquisition of new data, making previously collected bathymetric data publicly accessible, and improvements in technology to make mapping more efficient.